projectcalico/calico/networking/bgp.md

 1. [Provision new nodes to be route reflectors.](#configure-a-node-to-act-as-a-route-reflector) They should have `routeReflectorClusterID` in their spec.
 These won't be part of the existing node-to-node BGP mesh, and will be the route reflectors when the mesh is disabled.
 These nodes should also have a label like `route-reflector` in order to select them for the BGP peerings.
-Optionally, you can run `kubectl drain` on existing nodes in your cluster, but this will cause a network disruption on the workloads on those nodes as they are drained.

-2. [Set up a BGPPeer spec](#configure-a-node-to-act-as-a-route-reflector) to configure route reflector nodes to peer with each other and other non-route-reflector nodes using label selectors.
+Alternatively, you can run `kubectl drain` on existing nodes in your cluster, but this will cause a disruption on the workloads on those nodes as they are drained.
+Also set up a BGPPeer spec to configure route reflector nodes to peer with each other and other non-route-reflector nodes using label selectors.

-Wait for these peerings to be established.
-This can be [verified](#view-bgp-peering-status-for-a-node) with `sudo calicoctl node status`.
+2. Wait for these peerings to be established.
+This can be [verified](#view-bgp-peering-status-for-a-node) by running `sudo calicoctl node status` on the nodes.

 3. [Disable the BGP node-to-node mesh.](#disable-the-default-bgp-node-to-node-mesh)